 Only after you have gained this understanding should you look for journal articles.
 Journal articles will focus on very specific aspects of your topic.
 It might be difficult for you to understand them if you do not have the background knowledge to place them into context.
 Follow this link to learn more about Finding Journal Articles.

 Lastly, some research will require you to locate primary documents.
-If you need to do so, click on the Primary Documents Tab for details.
 Follow this link to learn more about Finding Primary Sources.

 Below are some links to databases for Medieval History resources